jitpack/jitpack.io/FAQ.md

 All communication between our servers is VPN secured and files produced by the build are served over HTTPS (only).

 Private repository builds are protected by authentication and require an access token.

+If you'd like to report a security issue please contact security@jitpack.io

 **Can I rebuild my project?**